vrjuliao/php-server-rest/README.md

 The composer libraries and their respective functions are:
 #### 1. [Slim Framework][1]

-⋅⋅⋅Provide the REST API.
+    - Provide the REST API.
 #### 2. [PHP-JWT][2]

-⋅⋅⋅Responsible for key tokenizer.
+    - Responsible for key tokenizer.
 #### 3. [Authentication Middleware][3]

-⋅⋅⋅Implements an intermediate function before executing the expected route.
+    - Implements an intermediate function before executing the expected route.

 ## Instalation Guide